learn-academy-2021-charlie/week-5-assessment-galadoe/interview-questions.md

   Researched answer: types of database that stores and provides access to data points that are related to one another

+  *database with rows and columns, columns hold attributes of the data and rows are instances, non-relational database NOSQL (not only sql)

 3. What is object-relational mapping?